 Give your body rest

 Even if you feel you don’t have time to rest, still take out time and give yourself rest.
-Our lives evolve, grow and are sustained through cycles of rest and activity.
-Cut down sometime from your busy workday, eliminate unnecessary steps and try to avoid distraction.
+Our lives evolve, grow, and are sustained through cycles of rest and activity.
+Cut down some time from your busy workday, eliminate unnecessary steps and try to avoid distraction.
 These will free up time and energy for more productive work.
-Simply take out few minutes, take a walk outside or around your office, look up the sky or trees blowing in the breeze or just close your eyes and give your body a little rest.
+Simply take out a few minutes, take a walk outside or around your office, look up at the sky or trees blowing in the breeze or just close your eyes and give your body a little rest.

 Listen to soft music

-Music has a vital effect on your nervous system, mind and emotions.
-When you listen to music on low volume, it relaxes your mind and relaxes the environment around you.
+Music has a vital effect on your nervous system, mind, and emotions.
+When you listen to music on a low volume, it relaxes your mind and relaxes the environment around you.
 Increasing the volume causes noise pollution and increases stress.

 Eat to relieve stress

 Fruits and veggies truly are a natural medicine.
-They nourish your bodies and can go a long way toward relieving stress.
-Fresh fruits and veggies are rich in antioxidants and they fight back free radical damage, cutting our susceptibility to stress, fatigue and disease.
+They nourish your body and can go a long way toward relieving stress.
+Fresh fruits and veggies are rich in antioxidants and they fight back free radical damage, cutting our susceptibility to stress, fatigue, and disease.
 You must eat according to your constitution.
-Stress generates free radicals and can host other hormonal changes which may wreak havoc on our mind, emotions, nervous system, heart and overall immunity.
+Stress generates free radicals and can host other hormonal changes which may wreak havoc on our minds, emotions, nervous system, heart, and overall immunity.
 Foods rich in antioxidant content naturally combat free radical damage.

 Take a power nap

-If you have a hard time falling to sleep it can set off a series of unhappy events, low appetite, imbalanced digestion, irritation and fatigue.
-Ayurveda suggests, eating a light meal during the night, consuming well-cooked dinner at least three hours before bed and involving yourself in relaxing activities such as taking an evening walk, listening to soft music and calmly preparing your body to sleep.
+If you have a hard time falling asleep it can set off a series of unhappy events, low appetite, imbalanced digestion, irritation, and fatigue.
+Ayurveda suggests, eating a light meal during the night, consuming a well-cooked dinner at least three hours before bed, and involving yourself in relaxing activities such as taking an evening walk, listening to soft music, and calmly preparing your body to sleep.
 Go to bed around the same time each night.
-A sound sleep helps balance the mind and emotions.
+Sound sleep helps balance the mind and emotions.